 - In Soul Music, Imp Y Celyn moves from Llamedos to Ankh-Morpork, and tries some busking.
 As buskers do, he puts a few coins in his bowl as "seed money".
 The next time he looks down, they've gone.

 - Carrot's arrival in Ankh in Guards!
-Guards! has elements of this as well; he doesn't get robbed himself, but he doesn't cope well with the idea that theft is legal (and that the Watch are probably closer to criminals than the Thieves' Guild are).
+Guards!; he doesn't get robbed himself, but he doesn't cope well with the idea that theft is legal (and that the Watch are probably closer to criminals than the Thieves' Guild are).
 Although he's so naive he doesn't notice the prostitution, even when he's staying at Mrs. Palm's.

-- In Thief of Time, Lu Tze says the first thing that happened to him in Ankh-Morpork was he "learned an important lesson on the value of material goods" when some people took it upon themselves to "welcome" him to the city in this way.
+- In Thief of Time, Lu Tze says the first thing that happened to him in Ankh-Morpork was he learned "a valuable lesson in the ridiculousness of material things" when some people took it upon themselves to "welcome" him to the city in this way.

 - In Aesop's Fables, after the City Mouse scorned his home as simple, Country Mouse visits him in the city.
 The cat makes him realize that home is Arcadia.

-- Beatrix Potter subverts it.
+- Beatrix Potter inverts the trope.
 The Country Mouse goes to the city first and is frightened off.
 But the City Mouse visits him after, and is terrified by the weather and the prospect of being stepped on by a cow.
+Country is terrifying.

 - On Cheers, Woody mentions how earlier that day, something was stolen from him when he took his eyes off it for only a moment.

-- This is essentially what happens with Lindsay arrives from Bozeman on CSI NY, in the sense of her plunging right into a gritty, dirty case involving a man found dead in a tiger exhibit.
+- CSI: NY: This is essentially what happens when Lindsay arrives from Bozeman, Montana in "Zoo York," in the sense of her plunging right into a gritty, dirty case involving a man found dead and mostly devoured in a tiger exhibit.
 Her assignment?
 Sifting thru dung for pieces of the body.

 - The first thing the title character in Merlin (who starts off as a teenager in this version) saw when he arrived at Camelot is the execution of a magic user, and he was born having magic.